-New Jersey GOP candidate for governor aims to make Murphy nursing home order issue in 2021 race
+New Jersey GOP candidate looking to unseat Gov. Murphy targets his nursing home order in new ad

 The ad is likely a preview of what's to come in the 2021 governor's race